RV Window Insulation Tips for Summer and Winter

 Should the RV Window Insulation Go on the Inside or Outside?

-Deciding if you should place the window insulation on the inside or outside of your RV windows often depends on what you are using to insulate the windows.
 If you are using insulated RV window curtains, placing them on the outside would be silly at best.
-However, one of the most effective ways to improve insulation for your windows is to use bubble wrap with a layer of foil (also known as Reflectix) on either side.
+However, one of the most effective ways to improve window insulation is to use bubble wrap with a layer of foil (also known as Reflectix) on either side.

 Placing the Reflectix on the inside of your RV windows, especially when it’s scorching hot outside, can cause the window to heat up to the point of cracking.
 The best way to prevent your RV’s windows from heating up is to place this type of insulation on the outside.
 Placing window insulation such as this on the inside can also contribute to condensation problems.